 I believe in one, holy, catholic and apostolic Church.
 I confess one Baptism for the forgiveness of sins and I look forward to the resurrection of the dead and the life of the world to come.
 Amen.

-Catholic beliefs — the sum of truths revealed by God in Scripture and Tradition — are stated in the Nicene Creed and Apostles Creed and detailed in the Catechism of the Catholic Church.
-There are seven sacraments, of which the primary one is Eucharist or Holy Communion, when consecrated bread and wine become the body and blood of Christ during each Mass.
+Catholic teaching — the sum of truths revealed by God in Scripture and Tradition — is further detailed in the Catechism of the Catholic Church.

 We have seven sacraments, of which the primary one is Eucharist or Holy Communion.
 As Catholics, we honour the Blessed Virgin Mary as Mother of God thorough devotions, and often seek the intercession of Mary and other saints in prayer.
 Our faith includes teachings on Divine Mercy, sanctification through faith, and evangelization (sharing the Word of God) as well as Catholic social teaching, especially voluntary support for the suffering and less fortunate through works of mercy.